Untitled (collection)

 Two ensembles from Untitled at Lee Alexander McQueen: Mind, Mythos, Muse (2023).
 Left, a variation on Look 4; right, a variation on Look 6.

 Untitled (originally titled The Golden Shower) is the eleventh collection by British fashion designer Alexander McQueen, released for the Spring/Summer 1998 season of his eponymous fashion house.
 The collection and runway show were an expression of McQueen's frustration with his dual positions as head of his own label and French fashion house Givenchy.
 There was a creative gulf between the designs he was interested in making, which were dark, experimental, and sensual, and the chic, tasteful work Givenchy expected from him.
 The collection reflected this with two phases: the first had provocative looks in dark shades, while the second had elegant looks in white.
 The prevailing themes were experimental tailoring and an erotic sensibility, showcased in unconventional tailored silhouettes, garments cut to be revealing, and glittery fringe and beading.
 Accessories by Shaun Leane and Sarah Harmarnee reflected the collection's sadomasochistic undercurrent.

 The runway show was held on 28 September 1997 at the Gatliff Road Warehouse in London.
 The runway was a series of Perspex tanks filled with water, coloured to reflect the contrasting theme for each phase.
-For the first phase, florescent underlighting made it appear white.
+For the first phase, fluorescent underlighting made it appear white.
 For the second phase, ink was pumped into the water to turn it black, and gold-lit artificial rain fell on the runway.
 McQueen had intended to call the collection The Golden Shower after the sex act, but retitled it following objections from his new corporate sponsor, American Express; he insisted on retaining the visual effect.

 The clothing and runway show were well-received in both contemporary and retrospective reviews.
 Critical analysis has focused on the staging, themes of evolution and brutality, and the spine corset.
 Items from Untitled have appeared in museum exhibitions such as Alexander McQueen: Savage Beauty.